elugens/hello-javascript/docs/additional-questions/binary-data-files/arraybuffer-binary-arrays.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Consecutive blocks of memory allocated to user processes are called contiguous memory.
-For example, if a user process needs some x bytes of contiguous memory, then all the x bytes will reside in one place in the memory that is defined by a range of memory addresses: 0x0000 to 0x00FF.
+For example, if a user process needs some x bytes of contiguous memory, then all the x bytes reside in one place in the memory that gets defined by a range of memory addresses: 0x0000 to 0x00FF.
     </div>
   </div>
 </details>